 A little about me: I’ve been a professional Graphic Designer since 2004.
 I’m based in Indianapolis and specialize in apparel graphic design, sports and corporate identities.
-Currently I work at the adidas Group as the NCAA Graphics Manager and my work has been featured in GD USA, Sporting Goods retailers, and on NFL, NHL, NBA, and NCAA athletes and coaches.
+Currently I work at the adidas Group as a Senior Graphics Manager and my work has been featured in GD USA, Sporting Goods retailers, and on NFL, NHL, NBA, and NCAA athletes and coaches.
 Throughout my career I’ve worked in print, exhibits, web, identity, and apparel design.

 My beginnings in Graphic Design began from an early age.
 I’ve always been drawing and my main subject manner was sports figures and uniforms.
 While in HS a project for my football team gave me my first taste of sports design and from then on I knew what his future held.